UK sending missile system and troops to protect Poland from Russian aggression

 The increased support comes as Foreign Office minister James Cleverly said a Russian air strike on Ukrainians sheltering in a theatre “looks to be specific targeting” of a civilian building and a “self-evident breach of international law”.

-Ukrainian authorities are still attempting to determine the fate of hundreds of civilians who had bunkered down in the theatre in Mariupol after images showed that an entire section of the three-storey building had collapsed after the strike on Wednesday evening.
+Survivors have begun to emerge as authorities work to rescue hundreds of civilians trapped in the basement of a Mariupol venue where they were bunkered down, with images showing that an entire section of the three-storey building had collapsed after a strike on Wednesday evening.

-Several hundred people had taken refuge in the building to seek safety from Moscow’s three-week siege of the port city, with the pavements outside the venue marked with huge white letters spelling out “children” in Russian, according to images released by the Maxar space technology company.
+Shelter officials said it miraculously stood firm, with people “coming out alive”, according to a post on Facebook by Ukrainian MP Sergiy Taruta.

-Mr Cleverly said the attack appeared to be a “breach” of internationally-agreed armed conflict rules and called for evidence to be documented of the assault to put together a war crime case.
+Fellow MP Dmytro Gurin told BBC Radio 4’s World At One that it “looks like people are OK” in the theatre – which he said was occupied by around 1,200 people, mostly women and children – after being hit by a “super-powerful bomb”.

 “Ultimately it is for international courts and tribunals to make the formal decision, but self-evidently this is civilian infrastructure which we’ve seen had the word ‘Kids’ painted in Russian outside of this building.